ninanina19/welcome-to-docker/mynotes.md

 # Docker
 ## Introduction to Container
-Virutal Mechine (VM)
+The container is allow a device have some mechine on it.
+Different from virtual mechine that have to install OS into it, but container doesn't need that.
+The container use OS default from their host (our laptop).
+For instance, if you have windows in your device, then the container is use windows as well.

 ## Introduction to Docker
 Docker is container manager.
 It is free and Open Source application and it is released in 2013.
+Docker have UI to allow manage container easily.
 ## How to install Docker
 ## Docker Architecture